asinghka/oxygen-renderer/README.md

 renderer as a small game-engine editor: load a model, inspect its scene graph, fly through the viewport, and tune its shading live.

+**View in the [browser](https://asinghka.github.io/oxygen-renderer/)**.
+Compiled to WebAssembly and running on WebGPU.
+Needs a recent web browser.

 <p align="center">
   <img src="assets/media/dragon-demo.gif" alt="Oxygen rendering a dragon model">
 </p>